- Search The Registry

 - My Account

 *Katie McWatt was born on this date in 1931.
-She was an African American Community Activist, Educator, and administrator.
+She was a Black Community Activist, Educator, and administrator.

 From Minneapolis, Minnesota, Kathleen Ann Curry was the daughter of an auto mechanic from a farm near Hastings, Minnesota.
 As a child, she was the only Black girl at her school and was often subjected to racial slurs.
 In the first grade, she was followed home by a group of white children who threatened to lynch her.
 The support of her parents and especially her grandmother, who told her she would "make chicken soup" of the children threatening her gave her strength.
 These experiences opened her path to activism; she once said, “I had a great desire then to change people...
 It starts very early."